mesonbuild/meson/docs/markdown/Cross-compilation.md

 called *build*, *host* and *target*.
 This is confusing because those terms are used for quite many different things.
 To simplify the issue, we are going to call these the *build machine*, *host machine* and *target machine*.
-Their definitions are the following
+Their definitions are the following:

-* *build machine* is the computer that is doing the actual compiling
+* *build machine* is the computer that is doing the actual compiling.
-* *host machine* is the machine on which the compiled binary will run
+* *host machine* is the machine on which the compiled binary will run.
-* *target machine* is the machine on which the compiled binary's output will run (this is only meaningful for programs such as compilers that, when run, produce object code for a different CPU than what the program is being run on)
+* *target machine* is the machine on which the compiled binary's output will run, *only meaningful* if the program produces machine-specific output.

-The `tl/dr` summary is the following: if you are doing regular cross compilation, you only care about *build_machine* and *host_machine*.
-Just ignore *target_machine* altogether and you will be correct 99% of the time.
+The `tl/dr` summary is the following: if you are doing regular cross compilation, you only care about `build_machine` and `host_machine`.
+Just ignore `target_machine` altogether and you will be correct 99% of the time.
+Only compilers and similar tools care about the target machine.
+In fact, for so-called "multi-target" tools the target machine need not be fixed at build-time like the others but chosen at runtime, so `target_machine` *still* doesn't matter.
 If your needs are more complex or you are interested in the actual details, do read on.

 This might be easier to understand through examples.
 Let's start with the regular, not cross-compiling case.
 In these cases all of these